Azmera Gebru: Career

 Gebru began her career as a middle-distance runner.
 In 2011, she won bronze in the junior race at the World Cross Country Championships in Punta Umbría, Spain, before capturing gold in the 3000 metres at the African Junior Championships in Gaborone, Botswana.
 The following year, she recorded a personal best of 8:40.01 for the 3000 metres in Monaco.

 Under the guidance of coach Getamesay Molla, Gebru later transitioned to road running and the marathon distance.
-In 2019 she finished fifth at the Amsterdam Marathon in 2:20:48, a lifetime best at the time.
+In 2019 she finished fifth at the Amsterdam Marathon in 2:20:48, her best time till then.
 Earlier that year, she was runner-up at the Paris Marathon in 2:22:52.

 In 2024, she won the Seville Marathon in 2:22:13, setting a new course record for the event.
-The following year, she placed third at the Berlin Marathon in 2:20:56, her fastest time since 2019.
+The following year, she placed third at the Berlin Marathon in 2:20:56, her fastest time since 2019 when she ran 2:20:48.